radareorg/radare2-bindings/README.md

 It supports a large list of programming languages:

-  - Vala, Genie, Java, Go, Python, Ruby, Perl, LUA, NewLisp, Guile
+  - Python, JavaScript, Java, Vala, Go, Ruby, Perl, Lua, NewLisp, Guile, OCaml

 And some other experimental bindings are for: